delavegar25/shopify/README.md

 Covered the user stories of the merchant.

 The user stories:
-- When you click on the shopify icon on the top bar and you will be redirected to the landing page.
+- When you click on the shopify icon on the top bar you will be redirected to the landing page.

 - The notification bell that sends an alert message.